proxin187/zeus/README.md

 # zeus

-zeus is an operating system for riscv64.
+zeus is an minimalistic operating system for riscv64.

 ## Features
  - Single Kernel Stack
  - No paging, because there is absolutely no real reason to have it unless you want to over complicate things
  - Syscalls through ecall
- - Virtio block device support (basically a virtual harddisk)
+ - Virtio device drivers through (virtio-drivers-rs)[https://crates.io/crates/virtio-drivers]

 ## License